hyprwm/hyprland-wiki/pages/Configuring/Monitors.md

 ```

 Please remember only one default workspace can be created per monitor, subsequent sets for
 the same monitor will overwrite the previous.
+Notice, you can also use this keyword to set workspace-specific rules.
+See [Workspace Rules](../Workspace-Rules).

 ## Binding workspaces to a monitor
 A workspace can be bound to a monitor, meaning by default it will ALWAYS open